whatmakeart/whatmakeart.github.io/content/video/virtual-production/fab-environment-to-disguise-renderstram-setup-unreal-5-5-4.md

 ### Add Fab Environment

 1. Open the Fab (Marketplace) Library.
 2. If you do not have any environments from Fab in your Library, make sure to add some.
-[How to add enfironments from Fab to your library in Unreal](../../3d-modeling/unreal-engine/add-epic-games-fab-assets-to-library.md) This example uses a coffee shop environment, but any compatible environment works.
+[How to add environments from Fab to your library in Unreal](../../3d-modeling/unreal-engine/add-epic-games-fab-assets-to-library.md) This example uses a coffee shop environment, but any compatible environment works.
 3. Choose Add to Project, pick MyFabProject, and click Add to Project.
 Unreal will download any required assets.
 [How to add a Fab Environment to an Existing Unreal Project](../../3d-modeling/unreal-engine/add-fab-3d-environment-to-unreal-project.md)
 4. When it finishes, relaunch or reopen the project.
 5. Open the Content Drawer.
 You should see the environment’s folders.
 Note the name of maps you want to use.